- Intangible heritage

 Melodic and lyrical songs of the Luka village constantly attracted the attention of researchers-folklorists.
 The most complete study of the song tradition of the village was carried out by Professor of the Kyiv National University, honored worker of the culture of Ukraine Ivan Pavlenko.

 In 2009, he published the book "Song tradition of the village of Luka", which contains the most complete collection of folk art of this song community of Kyiv region.
-The researcher recorded about 300 songs of different genres, analyzed the genre, thematic, melodic and stylistic features of the local song performing arts.
+The researcher found more than 300 (285 of them published) songs of various genres, analyzed the genre-thematic and melodic-stylistic features of the local song performing art.

 The national band of the Luka village was formed in 1986.
-Even earlier, women often spontaneously gathered in groups and sang their favorite songs.
 Until a certain time the group was headed by Sofia Herasymenko (1923-2003).
 She kept a lot of folk songs and options of their performance in her memory.
 Today Nadiia Yevhenivna Lubanska is the head of the choir.
-The participants include the performers Voloshyna Hanna Volodymyrivna (1959), Zabudska Nadiia Vasylivna(1946), Nesterenko Sofiia Fedorivna (1951), Popova Mariia Fedorivna (1952) Skopetska Zinaida Savivna (1953).

 In 2018, the song tradition of the village of Luka was included in the national list of elements of the intangible cultural heritage of Ukraine.